ianchen06/techin509a-food-list/restaurants/Burger King.md

-# Burger King - The Whopper's Kingdom
+# Best Burger King - The Whopper's Kingdom

 When craving a delectable and familiar fast-food experience, **Burger King** stands as a top contender.
 Recognized worldwide, this fast-food giant has been dishing out mouth-watering and budget-friendly meals for many years.